stuburger/yafl/README.md

 </Form>

 ```
-will produce a `formValue` object with the following shape
+will produce a `formValue` object that looks like

 ```js
   {